 The rule regarding such complaints is that they must be made within one year of becoming aware of the negligent treatment.
 The NHS Patient Advice and Liaison Service (PALS) can guide you on how to make such complaints.

-In the case of a doctor working in a private establishment, you can direct your complaints or report to their superiors.
+In the case of a doctor working in private practice, you can direct your complaints or report to their superiors.

 In 2018/2019 alone, about 208,924 formal complaints were written against the NHS for various acts of medical negligence.
 Therefore, you are not alone in this and so you should feel free to express your displeasure.
 Reports do not yield compensation but it can also help the hospital to make changes where appropriate to prevent a recurrence.